Internal Rate of Return (IRR) explained

-This article explains the concept of a Internal Rate of Return or IRR.
+Internal Rate of Return: this article explains the concept of a Internal Rate of Return or IRR.
+Next to what it is (definition and calculation), this article also highlights importance of Capital budget and Comparison, and the Return rate.
 After assimilating it, you will be able to understand the basics of this financial indicator.
+Enjoy reading!

 When it is hard for companies to find projects with an Internal Rate of Return that is larger than the returns that can be generated on the financial markets, they can also decide to invest the retained earnings in the market.
 Like this, IRR’s can also be compared to the current return rates on the effects market.